thohenadl/TSMDforUILogs/README.md

 ## Experiment Results

-The experiment results from the paper are available in the file **Results - Experiment.xlsx**.
+The experiment results from the paper are available in the file **2025 Overall Experiment Results.xlsx**.
 In this file you will find two sheets.
 The first sheet contains the collected experiment results on which the evaluation section is based on.
 The second sheet contains the figures presented in the evaluation section of the paper.
 This file contains the all collected values from the experiment as outlined in the paper:

 ![Detailed Approach Visualisation](images/ResultTable.png)